obsidianmd/obsidian-help/pt/Getting started/Crie um cofre.md

 2. In the file browser, select the folder you want to use as your vault.
 3. Click **Open**.

-If you want to know more about how vaults work, learn how [[How Obsidian stores data]].
+If you want to know more about how vaults work, learn how [[Como a Obsidian armazena dados]].

 Now that you've set up your vault, you're ready to [[Crie sua primeira nota]].